buggyrace/buggy-race-about/docs/running/announcements.md

 There are two types of announcement:

 * **On every page**
-  Standard announcments are displayed at the top of every page (except the tech notes).
+  Standard announcements are displayed at the top of every page (except the tech notes).
 You can choose from a set of preset styles that change the colour of the announcement:
   <span class="announce-example announce-danger">danger</span>